FiffDepth: Feed-forward Transformation of Diffusion-Based Generators for Detailed Depth Estimation: Method

 Following previous methods, the above training process only uses synthetic data because it provides high-quality depth Ground Truth.
 However, this reliance limits both Marigold \cite{ke2023repurposing} and our approach, as SD-based MDE models trained solely on synthetic datasets often struggle to generalize well to in-the-wild data.
+Nevertheless, in this case, the predictions produced by the SD-based MDE model still retain the necessary details—precisely those details we expect to preserve in the final output.
+Therefore, enhancing the model's robustness essentially means improving the accuracy of the low-frequency components in the model's output on real image.

 Inspired by prior work \cite{yang2024depth2}, we observe that DINOv2 \cite{oquab2023dinov2}, trained on synthetic data, can generalize effectively to real-world images.
-To improve the robustness of our model, we aim to transfer DINOv2’s generalization capabilities in depth estimation.
+However, its depth estimates often lack the necessary fine details—in other words, it can accurately predict the low-frequency depth components for massive real images but misses the high-frequency details.
+This characteristic aligns well with our needs, so we attempt to leverage the abundance of labels generated by the DINOv2 model to enhance our model's robustness.
 A straightforward method, as used in Depth Anything v2 \cite{yang2024depth2}, is to use a fintuned DINOv2-G depth model to generate pseudo labels, expanding the training set.
-However, since DINOv2’s depth predictions lack fine detail, directly incorporating these pseudo labels into our feed-forward process risks ignoring the detailed features inherent to our model.
+However, since DINOv2’s depth predictions lack fine detail, directly incorporating these pseudo labels on the feed-forward output $\mathbf{d}_0$ risks ignoring the detailed features inherent to our model.

-We introduce a novel idea to address this issue by extending our model’s trajectory by one additional step to get $\mathbf{d}_{-1}$:
+To address this, we propose learning a filter, denoted as \(F(d_0)\) that processes our output to remove high-frequency details (e.g., fine details).
+This filtering produces results at a detail level similar to that of DINOv2, allowing us to focus supervision solely on the less accurate low-frequency components.
+The filter \(F\) is obtained through learning.
+In fact, we observed that the fine-tuned SD model itself already serves as an effective filter learner because the diffusion model is inherently designed to model the subtle differences across different time steps.
+Therefore, we directly apply an additional SD step on the feed-forward output \(\mathbf{d}_0\) to simulate this filter.
+To maintain consistency with the inputs and concepts used in the diffusion model, we represent this filter \( F: t_0 \rightarrow t_{-1} \) as the process that transforms the output from \(t_0\) to \(t_{-1}\):

 At this stage, we can use the labels predicted by DINOv2 to supervise $\mathbf{d}_{-1}$, allowing us to transfer DINOv2’s robustness without interfering with the detailed features in $\mathbf{d}_0$.
 In this process, we use real-world image data for \( \mathbf{x}_0 \).
+Figure~\ref{fig:correct} illustrates the effects of Eq.~(\ref{Eq:d:minusone}).